altjerue/PypersPlots/README.md

 ## Interacting with Python ##
 For a good interactive plotting I suggest using IPython (v2.7).
-Once in the command line call the magic command `%%matplotlib osx`, if you are using
+Once in the command line call the magic command `%matplotlib osx`, if you are using
 macOS:

 ``` python